Mesothelioma treatments, including chemotherapy and radiation, may keep your cancer under control, but they also weaken your immune system.

 Never use the same cutting board and knives for uncooked meat, poultry, seafood and produce (vegetables and fruit).
 Many people have one cutting board for raw meat, poultry and seafood and another for produce.
 Separate these foods in the refrigerator in clean, sealable bags.

 Cook all foods to the proper temperature to kill illness-causing bacteria.
 Beef, pork, lamb and veal must be cooked to a minimum internal temperature of 145 F. Ground meats, such as hamburger and sausage, must be cooked to at least 160 F all the way through the meat.
 Poultry must be cooked to a minimum internal temperature of 165 F.

 Refrigerate perishable foods within one hour.
 Never thaw frozen food on the counter.
+As it thaws at room temperature, bacteria that may have been present before freezing can start to multiply.
 Leave enough time to thaw in the refrigerator and place on a plate or pan to avoid any drips onto ready-to-eat items below.

 Raw or undercooked meat, poultry, seafood and eggs

 Unwashed fresh produce

 Soft and raw-milk (unpasteurized) cheeses

 Cold or undercooked hot dogs or deli meats